 Here is the biggest thing of all.
 Now that you have seen these verses, what are you going to do about it?
-Are you just going to ignore that they exist, like everybody else so that you will fit into the crowd?
-If so, you may never have an opportunity to see them again.
+Are you just going to ignore that they exist, like everybody else so that you will fit back into the crowd?
+If so, you may never have an opportunity to hear them again.
+Nobody is preaching them.

 Even if they read them, they still would not be able to see what they say, because they have spent years preaching in opposition to them.
-In many cases, they have no idea that these verses even exist and so they preach the verses that they can see with confidence, believing that anything else beyond what they know has to be wrong.
+In most cases, they have no idea that these verses even exist and so they preach the verses that they can see with confidence, believing that anything else beyond what they know has to be wrong.
 They have no idea that they have been taken captive by the devil to do his will.
 Check the verse.

 The video above will help you understand how this all fits together (redemption, grace, righteousness, inheritance, sin, etc) and reveal to you the verses that are never preach today concerning grace, holiness, and righteousness.